 Roadtripping through Bhutan means pit-stops and afternoon tea

 By late afternoon, the setting sun was threatening the last of daylight, temperature dipping fast.
 Panda stopped along the road.
-Testament to Bhutanese hospitality, our thoughtful tour-guide (Ugyen Tshewang) and Panda whipped out a large bamboo tote, filled with snacks and everything ready to make hot cups of tea for us.
+Testament to Bhutanese hospitality, our thoughtful Bhutanese tour guide (Ugyen Tshewang) and Panda (both from Druk Asia) whipped out a large bamboo tote, filled with snacks and everything ready to make hot cups of tea for us.
 We’ll pause for a little picnic break!

 How fitting to be drinking piping hot Earl Grey Buddha tea in Bhutan!